 It never ceases to amaze me as I go about my day the extent to which businesses large and small go in their attempt to get one over on the buying public.
 It seems to be a game of cutting as close to the bone of ethical practice as possible without getting caught.
 The implicit marketplace script appears to say; “let’s take advantage of people and make as much money we can while giving as little value as possible to the customer.
 And sure, if we get caught, we’ll just apologise and pony up.
 In the meantime, let’s make enough money so we can cover the legal costs.
-If people are being hurt by what we do, it’s their own fault.
+If people are hurt by what we do, it’s their fault.
 After all, it’s just business.”

 Everywhere you look in our wondrous capitalist society, people and organisations take unfair advantage and make unethical decisions in the name of profit.
 Corporations exist to make a profit, and that’s fine, but to what extent will you go in your business to achieve that profit?
-For many corporations, large or small, a sense of humanity and ethical behaviour take second place in the decision making process.
+For many corporations, large or small, a sense of humanity and ethical behaviour take second place in the decision-making process.
 Like it or not, and call me a cynic if you will, this is the state of play that the “survival of the fittest” capitalist ideology encourages.
 At its worst, as we will see in our example with Ford, people become fodder for profit cannons.
 Of course, people care for people, but within a faceless and soulless organisation driven by the profit model, people lose their sense of humanity.
 It's a pseudo-reality where concern for their fellow human being is not a factor.

-The Ford Pinto Case
+Unethical Leadership & The Ford Pinto Case

 Academic literature and popular media are littered with examples from trivial right through to downright psychopathic, where decision-makers have disregarded their sense of humanity and social obligation for the sake of duty to the corporation and bottom line.
 The story of the Ford Pinto is a case in point.

-In 1968, executives at the Ford motor company put the low-cost Pinto into production.
+In 1968, executives at the Ford Motor Company put the low-cost Pinto into production.
 To have their new vehicle ready for the 1971 market, Ford decided to reduce their design-to-production time of three years down to two.
 This straight away perhaps compromised established protocols for safety.
-However, commercial pressure for a low-cost vehicle was significant so they powered on.
+However, commercial pressure for a low-cost vehicle was significant, so they powered on.
 Before production, Ford crash-tested various Pinto prototypes to assess fire risk from road traffic collisions and to meet the National Highway Traffic Safety Administration standards.
-The prototypes and the Pinto final design all failed the standard 20-mph test resulting in ruptured gas tanks and fuel leaks.
+The prototypes and the Pinto final design all failed the standard 20-mph test, resulting in ruptured gas tanks and fuel leaks.
 The only Pintos to pass the test had been modified somehow, for example, with rubber bladders in the gas tank or additional reinforcement.